Posts

 Image

 Published in 2019 by Disney LucasFilm Press.
-This is a YA re-telling of Star Wars: Episode One: A New Hope.
+The Princess, the Scoundrel, and the Farm Boy is a YA re-telling of Star Wars: Episode IV: A New Hope.
 It is told from the perspective of three different characters: Princess Leia, Han Solo and Luke Skywalker - in that order.
 The book starts out, like the movie, with the attack of Leia's ship and the fight as stormtroopers board it and stays with her through the destruction of Alderaan.
 The middle of the book starts with Han in the cantina looking at the results of Ben Kenobi's handiwork with a light saber.
 It stays with Han until they escape from the Death Star.
 At that point, it switches to Luke and stays with him until the end.
 This is more than a simple re-telling of the movie, though.
 That book was already written by George Lucas (ghost-written by Alan Dean Foster) a long time ago.
 There are lots of direct quotes from the movie ("I recognized your foul stench when I was brought on board."
-"That's no moon..."
-"No reward is worth this.&qu
+"That's no moon..

 DOOKU: JEDI LOST (audiobook) by Cavan Scott